CSCI-2349-F23/ps4/README.md

 At the end of this process you will have a list of strings, one string for each of the links you followed.
 The strings will be very long since each one will contain all the text of a Wikipedia page.

+**Note: The way some Category pages are set up, the first link after "Pages in Category X" is to a help page for Wikipedia editors.
+If you notice this in your pages, you can delete the first element in your lists with `del yourlistname[0]`.**

-### Q1: How many strings are in your list?
-What is the average number of characters in each string?
+### Q1: How many strings are in your list (i.e., how many pages did you get)?
+What is the average number of characters in each string (i.e., the text of each page)?

 ## Part 3: Word tokenize
 Create a new list.
 This will be a list of lists.
 Each sublist will be the tokenized text of one Wikipeda page.

 Tokenize each string in your list of strings (one string per Wikipedia page) using the nltk word tokenizer.
 (You can review how to word tokenize by looking at the code for [Class 8.2](https://github.com/CSCI-2349-F23/sample_code/tree/main/class8.2).)
 Append the output of the tokenizer (a list of tokens) to your list of lists.
 The length of the list should be the same as the length of the list of strings from Part 2, above.

 ### Q2: On average how many tokens are in a string?
-(Remember each string corresponds to all the text on a particular Wikipedia page.)
+(Remember: each string corresponds to all the text on a particular Wikipedia page.)

 ## Part 4: Remove stop words
 Create a really good stop word list by extending the nlkt English stop word list with things you know are missing: puncutation, could, would, without, and all those words we added in the [Class 8.2](https://github.com/CSCI-2349-F23/sample_code/tree/main/class8.2) and [9.1 sample code](https://github.com/CSCI-2349-F23/sample_code/tree/main/class9.1).
 I suggest spending a while adding stop words based on the output you get from your frequency distributions until you feel like you've gotten lots of closed-class (function) words.
 You are also welcome to search for stop lists on the web and just add lots of new words en masse.